-9.0.14 Sustainable Transport is a key priority for the Council and Hertfordshire County Council.
-The Local Plan identifies development in sustainable locations but there may still be requirements to ensure that developments have sufficient sustainable transport links to be considered acceptable in planning terms.
+- 9.12 Sustainable Transport is a key priority for the Council and Hertfordshire County Council.

-Proposed Town Centre Bus Station

-9.0.15 Sustainable transport links include creating appropriate access for residents or other users to use active modes of transport, such as cycling and walking, as well as public transport such as, buses and trains.
+The Local Plan identifies development in sustainable locations but there may still be requirements to ensure that developments have sufficient sustainable transport links to be considered acceptable in planning terms. - 9.13 Sustainable transport links include creating appropriate access for residents or other users to use active modes of transport, such as cycling and walking, as well as public transport such as, buses and trains.
 Ideally, developments will be designed to ensure that these forms of transport are attractive enough to persuade their use instead of the use of privately-owned cars.
-This is to match the Policy 1 of HCC's Local Transport Plan to promote a modal shift in transportation.
-It should be noted that the top of the Hierarchy is to prevent the need to travel in the first place which will be considered in the first instance, and active and sustainable forms of transport should be considered thereafter.

-9.0.16 Developments will therefore be expected to provide excellent links for cycling and walking.
-In particular, vulnerable pedestrians such as those with disabilities, with sight impairments, the elderly and children should be actively accommodated.
-This may require the provision of cycle routes on- and off-site to ensure high quality access to local facilities or to link to Stevenage's existing extensive cycle and walkways.
-These may be provided directly by the developer and secured through a Section 278 agreement, or by way of a financial contribution secured by a S106 agreement for HCC or a third party to deliver.

-9.0.17 Developments should meet the requirements of Local Plan policy for access to bus services.
-Often, this will involve the provision of new bus stops for existing bus services to use and therefore provide the development's population the public transport service.
-Where bus stops already exist in suitable locations, upgrades in the form of raised Kassel kerbing, shelters, and RTI displays may be considered necessary.

-9.0.18 In some instances, likely to be edge-of-town extensions, new bus services or extensions to existing routes will be required.
+This is to match the Policy 1 of HCC's Local Transport Plan to promote a modal shift in transportation. - 9.14 Developments will therefore be expected to provide excellent links for cycling and walking, and this may require the provision of cycle routes on- and off-site to ensure high quality access to local facilities or to link to Stevenage's existing extensive cycle and walkways.
+These may be provided directly by the developer and secured through a Section 278 agreement, or by way of a financial contribution secured by a S106 agreement for HCC or a third party to deliver. - 9.15 Developments should meet the requirements of Local Plan policy for access to bus services.
+Often, this will involve the provision of new bus stops for existing bus services to use and therefore provide the development's population the public transport service. - 9.16 In some instances, likely to be edge-of-town extensions, new bus services will be required, or extensions to existing routes will be required.
 These will be sought through financial contributions in the S106.
 The level of provision will need to be discussed with the HCC Passenger Transport Unit and this will focus on the number of vehicles and frequency of services on the route.
 Once these are agreed to ensure that a development meets its sustainable transport needs, the Passenger Transport Unit will demonstrate the financial provision required to implement the new services.

-Travel Plans
+Travel plans

-9.0.19 All major developments will require a travel plan.
-For the latest good practice, see HCC's Travel plan Guidance 2020 (8) A financial contribution will be required through the S106 towards the cost of evaluating, administering and monitoring the objectives of the Travel Plan and engaging in a Travel Plan Annual Review.
-The Annual Review will be undertaken by HCC Highways.
+- 9.17 All major developments will require a travel plan.
+Subsequently, a financial contribution will be required through the S106 towards the cost of evaluating, administering and monitoring the objectives of the Travel Plan and engaging in a Travel Plan Annual Review. - 9.18 This will be undertaken by HCC Highways.
+The outcome of monitoring and reviews may lead to additional contributions to be sought if the objectives of the Travel Plan are not being met.
+The potential for additional contributions should be set out in the S106 and detailed as potential payments based on the findings of HCC's monitoring.